 Art on the Wall, Duck on the Table

 This is not incidental theming.
-The DaDong group, which operates its Gastro Esthetics format in Beijing as well as here, has consistently positioned its premium tier around the idea that Chinese cuisine can carry the same cultural weight as European fine dining — that a room serving roast duck can also be a room that engages seriously with art history.
+The DaDong group, which operates its Gastro Esthetics format in Beijing as well as here, has consistently positioned its premium tier around the idea that Chinese cuisine can carry cultural weight, and that a room serving roast duck can also engage seriously with art history.
 Whether that argument convinces you will depend on your own expectations, but the physical execution in the Shanghai room is coherent enough to sustain it.

 Peking Duck in the Contemporary Chinese Context